-In February 2014, after a number of years of studies, public discussions and governmental preparations, the Swedish government proposed a number of changes to the DH Act.
+In 2014, after a number of years of studies, public discussions and governmental preparations, the Swedish government implemented a number of changes to the DH Act.
 Previously, discussions had involved, among other things, price control and third party access to distribution networks to create competition.
-The current proposal presented by the Swedish government has no price control clauses or regulation, but instead encourages businesses to proceed with ongoing initiatives to enhance customer relations.
-With respect to third party access, the proposal includes the right for industries with excess heat to supply this to the district heating networks on commercial terms.
+The changes implemented by the Swedish government have no price control clauses or regulation, but instead encourage businesses to proceed with ongoing initiatives to enhance customer relations.
+With respect to third party access, the changes include the right for industries with excess heat to supply this to the district heating networks on commercial terms.
 Overall, this is viewed as a positive outcome for the industry and is expected to have no negative impact on Värmevärden's business.